Potherca/phpcodesniffer-composer-installer_issue-24/README.md

 ?>
 ```

+### 4. Repeat test incrementally

+The result of the previous checks should not be different, whether or not all of
+the sniffs are installed together or apart.

+To verify this, the packages are iterated over and the previous tests are called
+individually for each package.

+The results should be the same and the re-used tests should all pass.

+### 5. Repeat incremental test with sniff installed before installer

+What happens if a sniff is already installed and the installer is installed
+afterwards?

+If a new sniff is installed, will the "previous" sniff also be installed?

+In order to validate this, the order in which the packages are installed is
+changed.

+Instead of installing the installer first and the sniffs after that, first a
+sniff is installed, then the installer, then another sniff.

+Re-using the previous test (which in turn re-uses the other tests) it can be
+validated that both sniffs are present after the last sniff is installed.

 ## Proof

-This repository provides a test that automatically runs through the steps
+This repository provides tests that automatically runs through the steps
-described below.
+described above.
 The test also contains assertions to validate the described
 behaviour.

+Tests are present for both "local" (project-specific) and "global" (system-wide)
+scenario's.

 Various versions of PHPUnit are shipped with this repository.
 This enables users
 to run the test against the PHP version of their choice: